 Lean Futures Creation toolkit is distributed under a Creative Commons (CC) license, and can be downloaded, shared, and used for free by anyone.

-Welcome to hear more about the topic on 28th October.
-Ida Rainio will guide you into futures thinking, open different approaches to it and share the LFC toolset in this live talk.
-You can register to the event here.
+Watch Ida Rainio introduce you to futures thinking.
+Ida Rainio will guide you into futures thinking, open different approaches to it and share the LFC toolset in this recorded talk.
+You can register to the recording here.

 Want to increase your organisation’s foresight capabilities?
 Let’s talk!